CamDavidsonPilon/lifelines/docs/Examples.rst

 More examples and recipes
 ==================================

 This section goes through some examples and recipes to help you use *lifelines*.
-If you are looking for some full example usage of *lifelines*, there's full jupyter notebooks `here <https://github.com/CamDavidsonPilon/lifelines/tree/master/examples>`_.
+If you are looking for some full example usage of *lifelines*, `there are full Jupyter notebooks here <https://github.com/CamDavidsonPilon/lifelines/tree/master/examples>`_.

 Statistically compare two populations